 Cosmetic cleanup or refactoring is another way to take things forward.
 First, you make it understandable in your own standard coding practice, and then you apply changes.
 It’s a safe bet.
 It’s like translating Hebrew into English first and then trying to understand its meaning.

 Look for the coding portion that is causing the maximum issues.
 This might fix many other minor issues.
-It saves time and money both.
+It saves time and money.
 Hit two birds (not literally) with one stone.

 If initiated strategically, any developer can work on an old developer’s code

-Starting to code from scratch equals working on a totally new project.
+Coding from scratch equals working on a totally new project.
 However, the approach to coding from scratch is different from repairing the code.

 Make yourself clear on the following questions before deciding to code from scratch